frequently asked questions

 do vendors accept credit cards?

-ARE PETS ALLOWED AT THE FESTIVAL?
+WHAT KIND OF ACTIVITIES ARE AT THE FESTIVAL?

 is there a festival admittance fee?